Elbridge Colby: Tenure

 In May 2025, Colby told British officials that the United States wanted the British Armed Forces to focus less on the Indo-Pacific and more in the Euro-Atlantic region.
 He also expressed concern about the UK sending the HMS Prince of Wales to the Indo-Pacific.
 In June 2025, Colby pushed for the Department of Defense to launch a review whether to scrap the AUKUS agreement with Australia and the United Kingdom.
-Colby also pushed for Japan to increase its military spending to 3.5% of its GDP, which led Japan to cancel a meeting between U.S. Secretary of State Marco Rubio and U.S. Defense Secretary Pete Hegseth and Japanese Defense Minister Gen Nakatani and Foreign Minister Takeshi Iwaya in Washington, D.C.
+Colby also pushed for Japan to increase its military spending to 3.5% of its GDP, which led Japan to cancel a meeting between U.S. secretary of state Marco Rubio and U.S. defense secretary Pete Hegseth and Japanese Defense Minister Gen Nakatani and Foreign Minister Takeshi Iwaya in Washington, D.C.

 You know who the hardest guy to get a hold of in the Trump administration is?
 The undersecretary of Defense for policy.
-I hope he’s watching.
-I’m meeting with him tomorrow.
-Maybe he’ll cancel on me.
-I don’t know.
+I hope he's watching.
+I'm meeting with him tomorrow.
+Maybe he'll cancel on me.
+I don't know.

-— Republican Senator Dan Sullivan of Arkansas during a Senate Armed Services Committee held on 4 November 2025.
+— Republican Senator Dan Sullivan of Alaska during a Senate Armed Services Committee held on 4 November 2025.

 In early July, the US paused deliveries of various munitions to Ukraine, an initiative that reportedly originated from Colby; both Congress and the State Department were not aware of the decision.
-Additionally, members within the Trump administration were not consulted on the halting of the arms shipments, with Trump himself claiming to be unaware of the decision.
+Additionally, members of the Trump administration were not consulted on the halting of the arms shipments, with Trump himself claiming to be unaware of the decision.
 Trump later reinstated the arms shipments within days.
 Afterwards, a bi-partisan group of members of Congress demanded an explanation from Colby.
 After the European-White House crisis meeting was held in August 2025, Trump announced the US could provide security guarantees to Ukraine as part of a peace agreement to end the Russo-Ukrainian war.
 Colby reportedly told representatives of European allies that the US would play a minimal role in any security guarantees.
-Later that month, Ukraine was denied long-range missile strikes on Russia under a “review mechanism” that had been developed by Colby.
+Later that month, Ukraine was denied long-range missile strikes on Russia under a "review mechanism" that had been developed by Colby.